scala/scala-lang/blog/_posts/2016-07-08-trait-method-performance.md

 inherited virtual method is not treated in the same way as an inherited default method.
 The next section goes into details why this is the case.

-*Note:* for the question why the 33e7106 ecoding causes a 20% performance regression, this cannot be the reason.
+*Note:* for the question why the 33e7106 encoding causes a 20% performance regression, this cannot be the reason.
 We found out that `addDefault` is slower than it could be in the polymorphic case, but it is not slower than the M4 encoding.